Highashikata/Highashikata/README.md

 💻 Exploring new technologies: I’m always on the lookout for the latest tools and techniques in data analytics and cloud computing.

-🌱 I’m currently learning
+### 🌱 I’m currently learning

-🔍 **AWS Cloud Practitioner**: Gaining foundational knowledge in cloud computing to expand my technical expertise.
+🔍 **AWS Cloud Practitioner**
+Gaining foundational knowledge in cloud computing to expand my technical expertise.

+🔍 **Microsoft Fabric**
-🔍 **Microsoft Fabric**: Exploring its unified data analytics capabilities to enhance my skills in end-to-end data solutions.
+Exploring its unified data analytics capabilities to enhance my skills in end-to-end data solutions.

+🔍 **Databricks**
+Diving into scalable data engineering, machine learning, and analytics using Databricks’ unified platform.

+📊 **Advanced Analytics**
-📊 Advanced Analytics: Continuously improving my skills in Power BI, SQL, and other data analysis tools to provide deeper insights.
+Continuously improving my skills in Power BI, SQL, and other data analysis tools to provide deeper insights.

 📫 How to reach me